 KA 5 Addressing mental/physical health issues for those who have experienced Domestic Abuse.

-KA 6 Addressing drug and/or alcohol support needs for those who have experienced Domestic Abuse
+KA 6 Addressing drug and/or alcohol support needs for those who have experienced Domestic Abuse.

 KA 7 Reducing the risk of Domestic Abuse Related Death or Serious Harm caused by Domestic Abuse.